-(d) Affordability Prudential Indicators
+Affordability Prudential Indicators

 These Prudential Indicators assess the affordability of capital investment plans and provide an indication of the impact of capital investment plans on the Council's overall finances.
-The cost impact of borrowing decisions is reflected in the Council's budget as loan charges.
-These have been projected to 2027/28 in line with the capital plan.
+The cost impact of borrowing decisions are reflected in the Council's budget as loan charges.
+These have been projected to 2030/31 in line with the capital plan.